 Service Policy: Enter service policy name.
-Click Apply for the settings to take effect.

 NOTE: When SSL is enabled, it will take longer to open a web page due to the extra processing required for encryption.
 After saving, please wait about 10 seconds for the system summery page to load.